 - History of High Park Forest School

-- Historic Photos High Park
+- Historic Photos of High Park on Facebook

 - The Dream in High Park, article in Seasons Magazine, Autumn 1997